sdsc/user-docs/gordon/gordon_compiling.md

 C       | pgcc   | mpicc  | pgcc -mp      | mpicc -mp
 C++     | pgCC   | mpicxx | pgCC -mp      | mpicxx -mp

-Using the GNU compilers
+Using the GNU Compilers
 -----------------------
-The GNU compilers can be loaded by executing the following commands at the Linux prompt or placing in your startup files (~/.cshrc or ~/.bashrc)
+The GNU compilers can be loaded by executing the following commands at the Linux prompt or placing them in your startup file (~/.cshrc or ~/.bashrc)

     module purge
-    module load gnu openmpi
+    module load gnubase gnu openmpi_ib

 For AVX support, compile with -mavx.